Legobman/su25-team10/object-oriented-design/DnDGroupFinderDesign.md

 #### 2.2.2 Actor: Player
 ##### 2.2.2.1 Sign Up
-A student can sign up to create their profile with their name, email, password, and bio.
+A player can sign up to create their profile with their name, email, password, and bio.
 Emails must be unique.
 ##### 2.2.2.2 Log In
-A teacher shall be able to sign in using their registred email and password.
-After logging in, the student shall be directed their dashboard where they see an overview of their classes and stats.
+A gamemaster shall be able to assign in using their registred email and password.
+After logging in, the player shall be directed their homepage where they see an overview of their games and groups.
-##### 2.2.2.3 Browse Classes
+##### 2.2.2.3 Browse Gamegroups
-A student shall be able to view available classes.
+A player shall be able to view available gamegroups.
 They can do this from the home page or using a search function.
-They can also filter classes by name, subject, or teacher.
-They will also be able to select one class and view more details.
+They can also filter gamegroups by discription, location.
+They will also be able to select one gamegroup and view more details.
-##### 2.2.1.4 Sign Up for Class
+##### 2.2.1.4 Join Up for Game Groups
-Upon selecting a class, a student shall be able to sign up for the class usin a one-click action.
-This class will then appear on their dashboard, and they will be able to participate in the class.
+Upon selecting a gamegroup, a player shall be able to join up for the gamegroup usin a one-click action.
+This gamegroup will then appear on their dashboard, and they will be able to play in the game group.
-##### 2.2.1.5 Drop Class
+##### 2.2.1.5 Leave Gamegroup
-A student may drop/unregister for a class from the class page.
+A player may drop/leave a gamegroup from the page.
+###### 2.2.1.6 Update Profile
+A player will be able to update theri profile by going to their profile page.
+They can change email and password.
+###### 2.2.1.7 Leave a Review
+A player will be able to leave a  review about their experience.

 ## 3. UML Class Diagram
 ![UML Class Diagram](https://github.com/Legobman/su25-team10/blob/main/object-oriented-design/class-diagram.png)